MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/onedrive-offline.md

 3. Select **Turn off** to turn off Offline mode.

-1. You'll be presented with a confirmation dialog, at which point you can proceed with turning off offline mode or canceling.
+1. In the confirmation dialog that appears, you can proceed with turning off offline mode or canceling.
     :::image type="content" source="media/onedrive-offline/onedrive-offline7.png" alt-text="Screenshot of confirmation dialog.":::

 After you turn off Offline mode, next time you open OneDrive for web, you'll no longer see the Offline mode :::image type="icon" source="media/onedrive-offline/onedrive-offline1A.png" border="false"::: icon in the upper right of the page and when you're offline, you won't be able to access or edit your files from OneDrive.com or the Files app in Teams.

 ## Work with OneDrive web app while offline

 When you're working offline, you can still open and work with OneDrive for web.
 Features that aren't available while you're offline are grayed out to indicate that you can't use them at the moment, as illustrated below.
-When offline you'll still be able to see, rename, move, copy your files, and create new folders.
+When offline, you'll still be able to see, rename, move, copy your files, and create new folders.
 :::image type="content" source="media/onedrive-offline/onedrive-offline8.png" alt-text="Screenshot of command bar.":::